BRACKETS-by-TRIAD/verifications/README.md

     'enabled' => env('VERIFICATION_ENABLED', true), // you can enable/disable globally (i.e. disabled for tests/dev env)
     'actions' => [
         'my-action' => [
             'enabled' => true,                               // you can enable/disable single action
-            'channel' => 'sms',                             // currently: sms, email 'keep_verified_during_session' => false,        // if true, keeps verification valid while session exists 'verified_action_valid_minutes' => 15,          // if keep_verified_during_session == false, then this config specifies how many minutes does it take to require another code verification for the same action
+            'channel' => 'sms',                              // currently: sms, email 'verified_action_valid_type' => 'last-activity', // one of: 'last-activity' or 'verification', specifies what triggers the expiration (see verified_action_expires_in_minutes)
+            'verified_action_expires_in_minutes' => 15,      // if keep_verified_during_session == false, then this config specifies how many minutes does it take to require another code verification for the same action
             'code' => [
                 'type' => 'numeric',                         // specifies the type of verification code, can be one of: 'numeric' or 'string'
                 'length' => 6,                               // specifies the verification code length, defaults to 6
                 'validity_length_minutes' => 10,             // specifies the length in minutes how long the code will be valid for use
             ],
         ],
     ]